uowaep/CubiQuake/README.md

 - changed some instances of world to NULL
 - removed some unused variables

+### Installation
+- Download the CubiQuake zip file from GitHub and extract the entire contents anywhere.
+- Download FTEQW from http://fte.triptohell.info/downloads into your main CubiQuake directory.

+Note: If sharing the same FTE install with other mods, the default.fmf file should not be installed.

 ### Playing/Generation
-- start FTEQW
+- Start FTEQW.
-- open the console (SHIFT-ESC) and run the following (or just run "**map world**" and use default settings)
+- Open the console.
+(SHIFT-ESC)
+- Quick Start - Run '**map world**' and use default settings.
+>
+- Custom Start - Run the following:
-- "worldname name" (default: world1)
+- - 'worldname name' (default: world1)
-- "worldsize size" (default: 9 - there is no max, but beware of long generation times)
+- - 'worldsize size' (default: 9 - There is no max, but beware of long generation times.)
-- "map world"
+- - 'map world'

-- If the world files don't exist they will generate into /gamedata/data/worlds/worldname and the world will spawn after generation.
+If the world files don't exist they will generate into /gamedata/data/worlds/worldname and the world will spawn after generation.

 ### Controls
 Bind | Description | Default Key | Notes